maxritter/diy-thermocam-website/src/pages/index.md

     image_position: left
     content: >
-      The aim of this project is to give private persons, educational institutes and companies access to a portable,  affordable and customizable thermal imaging platform that is based on open-source software and hardware.
+      The aim of this project is to give private persons, educational institutes and companies access to a **portable,  affordable and customizable thermal imaging platform that is based on open-source software and hardware**.

       There are various applications like finding heat leaks in the insulation